-Swiss born artist Kiko Gianocca completed a Bachelor of Fine Art at the Art Institute CFP, Florence, Italy in 1999, going on to study at the Escola Massana in Barcelona.
-In 2003 he completed his Masters in Fine Art at RMIT University, Melbourne and now lives and works in Lugano, Switzerland.
-Gianocca’s work has been exhibited internationally since 2003, appearing in significant shows Colin & Cicely Rigg Contemporary Design Award in Melbourne, Schmuck in Munich and 2012’s Unexpected Pleasures at the NGV, Melbourne and The London Design Museum.
-Gianocca explores materiality and form using a wide range of media such as porcelain, resin, felt and precious metals.
+Swiss artist Graziano (Kiko) Gianocca explores materiality and form using a wide range of media such as porcelain, resin, felt and precious metals.
+Kiko completed a Bachelor of Fine Art at the Art Institute CFP, Florence in 1999, going on to study at the Escola Massana in Barcelona.
+He lived in Melbourne between 2003 and 2008, and completed his Masters in Fine Art at RMIT University.
+Kiko returned to Lugarno, Switzerland, in 2008.
+He has been awarded the Swiss Design Prize, the Mari Funaki Award 2014, and has showed in significant exhibitions worldwide, including Colin & Cicely Rigg Contemporary Design Award in Melbourne, Schmuck in Munich and 2012’s Unexpected Pleasures at the NGV, Melbourne and The London Design Museum.

 Kiko’s work is in the collections of the National Gallery of Victoria, The Art Gallery of South Australia and Queensland Art, as well as at the Pinakothek der Moderne, Munich, CODA Museum, Apeldoorn (Netherlands) and MUDAC, Lausanne.

 “To create objects is exploring what is around me and effect me.
 To manipulate materials and to develop new forms is a sort of documentation.
 In the making, conscious and unconscious meet and the resulting objects become the refuge of thoughts, memories, joy and fears.”
 Kiko Gianocca